Thom Nickels

 Thom Nickels is a Philadelphia-based conservative commentator, author, and columnist.
 He has written fifteen literary works, is the previous recipient of the 2005 Philadelphia AIA Lewis Mumford Architecture Journalism Award, and was nominated for a Lambda Literary Award and a Hugo Award for his book, Two Novellas.

-Contrary to belief, the "h" in Thom's name is silent.

 Biography

 Born in Darby, Pennsylvania, Thom Nickels grew up in Chester County where he went to Great Valley High School in Malvern.
 He enrolled in Philadelphia's Charles Morris Price School of Journalism where he co-edited the school's magazine, The New Price Review.
 Nickels then enrolled in Baltimore's Eastern College on Mt.
 Vernon Square where he majored in Liberal Arts.
 Nickels was a conscientious objector during the Vietnam War and did his national alternate service at Tufts-New England Medical Center in Boston.
-Nickels wrote for the gay underground press in Boston and Cambridge.
-In Philadelphia in the 1970s Nickels was a columnist and a feature writer for The Distant Drummer.
+Nickels wrote for the gay underground press in Boston (Fag Rag), and Cambridge.
+In Philadelphia, during the 1970s, Nickels was a columnist and feature writer for Distant Drummer.

-He wrote a number of articles as a Contributing Writer for the Gay and Lesbian Review from 2004 to 2011 and was the Spiritual Editor for the Lambda Literary, formerly the Lambda Book Review.
+He wrote a number of articles as a contributing writer for the Gay and Lesbian Review from 2004 to 2011 and was the Spiritual Editor for the Lambda Literary, formerly the Lambda Book Review.
 Nickels has been a columnist for Philadelphia Magazine, the Philadelphia Welcomat. the Philadelphia Daily News, and PJ Media.
 He currently writes regularly for City Journal, New York, the Philadelphia Irish Edition and the Philadelphia Free Press.

 In 1998, he co-founded The Arts Defense League and helped to spearhead a citywide movement to keep the Maxfield Parrish mural, "Dream Garden," in Philadelphia.
 He was interviewed by People magazine, The Philadelphia Inquirer, The Daily News, and NPR.